 • Master’s in business administration (MBA)

 • Master’s in information systems (MSIS)

 • Five-year accounting/MSIS program

 • Government contracting

 All undergraduate business majors in the school share a common liberal arts core and a common management core.
 Major requirements beyond the two cores vary from five to eight courses.
 Students have several opportunities to pursue two concurrent majors within the school.
 In addition, students can choose to supplement their major in business with a minor in a different field.

 A minor in business administration is offered for students who major in one of the liberal arts or sciences.

-Degree programs may be full time or part time.
+Graduate degree programs may be full time or part time.
 Traditional, online, and hybrid course options are available.